 Online courses come at a much lower rate for a few reasons.

-- Overhead: Teachers, professors, and instructors don’t have to pay for classroom space, student materials, building utilities, or the other overhead costs that come with running a physical educational institution.
+- Reduced overhead: Teachers, professors, and instructors don’t have to pay for classroom space, student materials, building utilities, or the other overhead costs that come with teaching in a physical classroom.

-- Diversity: You can choose an online course that fits your budget.
+- Diversity of courses: You can choose an online course that fits your budget.
 When you’re stuck with one institution, you must select from its course catalog.

-- Teachers: When you want to learn a language or how to do a craft, you don’t need a university-level instructor.
+- Unconventional (but qualified) teachers: When you want to learn a language or how to do a craft, you don’t need a university-level instructor.
 People who have specialized experience might not work in academia, but they teach valuable courses at extremely low costs.

-- Supplies: Online courses don’t require paper handouts, desks, chairs, paper, writing utensils, or any of the other supplies a physical classroom demands.
+- No supplies needed: Online courses don’t require paper handouts, desks, chairs, paper, writing utensils, or any of the other supplies a physical classroom demands.

-- Reuse: Teachers who create online courses can recycle the same content for future students.
-They don’t have to continue to physically administer the course over and over again.
+- Reusable material: Teachers who create online courses can recycle the same content for future students.
+They don’t have to continually administer the course over and over in person.

 If you save money on education, you can put it toward other expenses, whether you’re saving for your next vacation or planning to buy a home.